Southport F.C. (1881): History

 The Southport Football Club (the third club of that name) was founded in 1881, as a rugby union club.
 After three games, on the instigation of former Welsh international (and full-back for the rugby side) Thomas Blundell Burnett, the club switched codes to association football.
 Burnett became secretary and captain of the new club and he and rugby players such as W. Platt and Hatch, became stalwarts of the association side.

 In 1882–83, the club entered the FA Cup, Lancashire Senior Cup, and Liverpool and District Challenge Cup, for the first time.
 The club only ever won one tie in the national competition, in 1884–85; Southport had lost at an under-strength Accrington in the first round, the home side taking matters so easy that goalkeeper Horne moved up front for part of the game, but Accrington was expelled because of its use of professional players, and Southport won its second round tie with Clitheroe Low Moor 3–1, albeit with the benefit of some generous refereeing, the Moorites apparently denied two legitimate scores "to the amazement of spectators and players".
 In the third round the club was slaughtered 10–0 at Church, going in at half-time eight goals behind.

 Its best run in the Lancashire competition was to the third round in 1883–84 and 1884–85.
-In the former year, it lost only 2–0 to Blackburn Olympic, one of the strongest sides in the country at the time, at that stage.
-There was however a sour aftermath; the clubs used the Shakespeare Hotel for changing facilities, and on their return after the match, found that several items, including cash and watches belonging to Southport players Robert Coventry and Paul Moorfield.
+In the former year, it lost only 2–0 to Blackburn Olympic, one of the strongest sides in the country at the time.
+There was however a sour aftermath; the clubs used the Shakespeare Hotel for changing facilities, and on their return after the match, found that several items, including cash and watches belonging to Southport players Robert Coventry and Paul Moorfield, had been stolen.
 In 1884–85, strengthened by a merger with the Southport Athletic Society, the club pulled off a major shock in the second round, beating Preston North End 1–0; it also came close to shocking Darwen in the third, going out by the odd goal in three, although admittedly both of the bigger clubs had to field under-strength XIs, as their "imported" professionals were not allowed to play in competition - indeed Darwen's first XI faced Accrington while the reserves were beating Southport.